PeterCamilleri/mini_readline/README.md

 further description:
 * :alt_prompt is the prompt used when the text must be scrolled to fit on the screen.
 * :auto_complete is disabled by default.
-To make enabled the default use:
+Of course there are a number of ways to enable it, or to make auto-complete enabled the default use:
 ```ruby
 require 'mini_readline'
 MiniReadline::BASE_OPTION[:auto_complete] = true
 ```
-or... complain and make a case for changing the default in the next release ;-)
 * :auto_source is the class of the source for auto-complete data.
 By default this is MiniReadline::FileFolderSource.
 This option can be changed up to get auto-complete data other than files and folders.